Sign Up

 The question: What keeps them honest?

 Past behavior does not guarantee future behavior.
 A casino that has been reliable for three years could change tomorrow if the incentives shift.
-RES evaluates the structural forces that make betrayal irrational: licensing accountability, operator identity, brand investment, affiliate network depth, community exposure.
+RES evaluates the structural forces that make betrayal irrational: licensing accountability, operator identity, brand investment, affiliate network depth, community exposure, and the record of unresolved player complaints against the brand.

 The higher the cost of betrayal, the more durable the trust.